The REST documentation is recommended for advanced users that want to write their own API clients.

 Have a look below at the official clients, framework integrations, and community-contributed libraries.

-When dealing with authentication tokens, you should keep in mind that tokens are passwords.
+When dealing with authentication tokens, you should keep in mind that tokens are like passwords.

 Never share tokens with untrusted parties.

-Requests from a back-end application to the Stream API specific to a single feed use Feed Authentication to authenticate requests.
+Requests from a back-end application to the Stream API for a specific single resource use Server-Side Authentication to authenticate requests.

-For feed authentication the client should send a token that is signed with the API Secret of the Stream app.
+For server-side authentication, the application should send a token that is signed with the API Secret of the Stream app.

 Permission scopes are defined using the following fields: